Palazzo della Farnesina: Structure

-The nine story building was designed in 1935 by architects Enrico Del Debbio, Arnaldo Foschini and Vittorio Ballio Morpurgo.
+The nine-story building was designed in 1935 by architects Enrico Del Debbio, Arnaldo Foschini and Vittorio Ballio Morpurgo.
 It was originally designated to be the headquarters of Italy's National Fascist Party.
 Construction was halted in 1943 and throughout World War II.

 The facade consists of travertine.
 Though this type of facade is commonly linked to the rationalist style of Giuseppe Terragni, it is, in this case, derived from contemporary fascist ideals.

-The building consists of more than 1,300 rooms, is 169 meters in width, and 51 meters tall, and has a total internal volume of approximately 720,000 cubic meters.
+The building consists of more than 1,300 rooms, is 169 meters in width, 51 meters tall, with a total area of 120,000 square meters and has a total internal volume of approximately 720,000 cubic meters.
 It is comparable in size to the Caserta Palace and is one of the largest buildings in Italy.

 The Palazzo della Farnesina was completed in 1959, varying only slightly from its original design.
 Upon completion, it consolidated the 13 separate offices of the Italian Ministry of Foreign Affairs.
 Since completion of the building, the word "Farnesina" has been used synonymously to refer to the Italian Ministry of Foreign Affairs.
 Its name comes from the land on which it rises, the area between Monte Mario and the Tiber, which were called the Farnese Gardens (Orti della Farnesina) due to the ownership of Pope Paul III who was originally named Alessandro Farnese.

 The building should not be confused with the 16th-century Villa Farnesina, also often called simply "the Farnesina," in Via della Lungara.